If you are in distress, you can call or text 988 at any time. If it is an emergency, call 9-1-1 or go to your local emergency department.

 How We Work

-Funded by Health Canada, the MHCC convenes stakeholders, develops and influences sound public policy, and seeks to inspire collective action.
-Examples include the justice system, primary health care, workplace, housing, and others that impact the lives of Canadians living with a mental health problem or illness and their families.
+Funded by Health Canada, the MHCC convenes invested parties, develops and influences sound public policy, and seeks to inspire collective action.
+Examples include the justice system, primary health care, workplace, housing, and others that impact the lives of people in Canada living with a mental health problem or illness and their families.

 Each of its initiatives and projects is led by experts from across the country who bring a variety of perspectives and experience to the table.
 Consulting with people who have experience living with a mental health problem or illness and their families is a key aspect in all of the MHCC’s work.